lancenacabuan/Shaliah/README.md

     Word was with God, and the Word **was God**...
 And the Word became flesh and dwelt among us" (John 1:1, 1:14).
-Here Jesus is identified with the pre-existent divine Logos through whom creation came into being (John 1:3)–a concept resonating with Jewish Wisdom language (as discussed later).
+Here Jesus is identified with the pre-existent divine Logos through whom creation came into being (John 1:3) – a concept resonating with Jewish Wisdom language (as discussed later).
 John's Gospel includes clear assertions of Christ's unity with the Father ("I and the Father are one," John 10:30) and pre-existence ("before Abraham was, I am," John 8:58).
 It